 What did you use for your cover page?
 Or planning to?
 Looking forward to reading your comments below.

-Hope this post was useful if you find it so, please share!
+I hope this post was useful.
+If you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.

-And remember: Keep Bullet Journaling and Don’t Be A BLOB.
+And remember: Keep Bullet Journaling, and Don’t Be A Blob.